Get

 • Nutmeg: This contains the toxin myristicin and in large amounts, can lead to hallucinations, increased heart rate, high blood pressure, stomach pain, and seizures.

-If your dog eats any of these herbs or spices, particularly if they consume a large amount, take them to your vet immediately!
+If your dog eats any of these herbs or spices, particularly if they consume a large amount, take them to a vet immediately!
 You can also call the Pet Poison Helpline (for a fee) for recommendations to help your dog.

 dogster face divider